 According to Tatsuro, the timing for the Association for Promotion of Financial Literacy (APFL) and Tournament establishment was perfect.
 The culture of donation has always been part of the Japanese corporate world, however, in 2005, the Japanese Financial Agency introduced a new social responsibility program according to which all local banks should have participated in various initiatives for the benefit of the society and the promotion of economic and financial literacy among the youth.
 Tatsuro, inspired by the US National Economics Challenge and aiming to create a similar national contest in Japan, sent 20 invitations to banks and received 10 positive replies which helped raise the initial funds and hold the contest for the first time.
 The competition was a success and in 3 years, it has caught attention of its first big sponsor — US Citibank; in 6 years, the APFL already received 100k$ in donations.

 Now, the competition has a split system of funding: each of 47 Japanese local banks pays ~6,000$ to hold the first round at its venue with the materials provided by the APFL, and another 250,000$ come from large sponsors — financial agencies and other companies.
 Although the list of sponsors changes from year to year, this system helps the APFL cover all the expenses connected to organization and awards.
 Most of the work during the year is done by a small team, like CO in IEO and a lot of volunteers with no payment, we will come back to this topic a bit later.
+To reach this kind of financial stability, Tatsuro recommends focusing on the benefits that participation in the event gives to its sponsors who primarily consider such initiatives as an investment in their positive reputation.
+It takes time and disciplined work to invite partners one by one.
+Here is what would also be sufficient:

 To begin with, it is important to mark the sponsor’s presence at the event: add their logo to the branded decorations, and invite special guests from the company to take part in the competition in some role.